prebid/prebid-server/docs/developers/stored-requests.md

     query: SELECT id, requestData FROM stored_requests WHERE id IN %ID_LIST%;
 ```

-If you need a backend that you don't see, please [contribute it](contributing.md).
+If you need support for a backend that you don't see, please [contribute it](contributing.md).